Hussein-Mourad/final-term3/README.md

 You need to enter the last name then the first name of the contact you want to delete and the program will delete all contacts matching that name.

 ### Modify
 You need to enter the last name of the contact you want to modify.
-In case that there are multiple contacts will the same last name you are prompted to choose one of them from a menu by entering the number corresponding to the contact then you need to enter the new information of the contact.
+In case that there are multiple contacts with the same last name you are prompted to choose one of them from a menu by entering the number corresponding to that contact.
+Then you need to enter the new information of the contact.
 You need to enter valid input as the program will keep asking for input until you enter a valid one.

 ### Print
 You need to choose how the contacts are printed whether printed normally, sorted by last name, or sorted by date of birth.
-You can choose by entering the number corresponding to the option you want to choose. then the program prints all the contacts you have at the moment.
+You can choose by entering the number corresponding to the option you want to choose.
+Then the program prints all the contacts you have at the moment.
 If you saved after printing then the contacts' sort state is saved.

 ### About
 This option prints the name and the id of all contributors to this software.